Dear Parents and Guardians,

 I want to thank all of you for your support and commitment as we concluded the 2019-2020 school year.
 This past school year was one that will go down in history as we came together as a school community to support each other and make sure ever single one of our students continued to learn and be supported in the academic achievements, and lend a helping hand to our fellow PS 333 community members.

 The new school year 20-21 will be different in many ways.
 The PS 333 community will need to continue to build the strong bonds between school and families so that we continue to support students learning.
 At the moment there are still many questions that are being thought through before decisions of how school will exactly start in September 2020 and the scheduling.
 We want to thank you for your patience, resilience, and versatility during this time.
 We ask that you continue to follow our schools Instagram account "lad333x".
 Any information from the NYCDOE will be posted there as well as your families NYCDOE account.
-Please continue to encourage your child to log on to I-READY or IMAGINE LEARNING this summer.
-READ books through the ebooks online provided by the NYCDOE.
+Please continue to encourage your child to READ books throughout the school year and reach out to their teacher if they need any help or support.

 Ms Victoria Nájera